Overgrown and Untidy Properties

 What can Council do?

 Council has certain powers under the Local Government Act to take action in a limited set of circumstances.
-The circumstances that are set out in the legislation must exist and be able to be proven to enable Council to take enforcement action.
+The circumstances that are set out in the legislation must exist and be able to be proven to enable us to take enforcement action.